 Firstly may I say I am not trying to teach experienced riders how to suck eggs but more give inexperienced riders or those who may have developed some bad habits a few things to think about.

-TYRE PRESSURE For those who follow my page I apologise for repeating this but tyre pressures are extremely important for efficient braking and handling anytime but particularly in the wet.
+For those who follow my page I apologize for repeating this but tire pressures are extremely important for efficient braking and handling anytime but particularly in the wet.
 For most scooters 30-35psi front and 35-40psi rear is acceptable.
 Ideal pressures for your particular bike will be easy found with a Google search.

 PLATES OVER THE ROAD

 At present and for some time to come particularly in Thao Dien we have major drainage works happening overnight and precariously placed metal plates over the works by day.
 There has already been numerous accidents on these with tragic outcomes.
 Best to avoid these areas where possible as the upcoming rains are going accentuate the hazard.
 As mud is dragged onto the plates add some rain and they will be like riding on ice.
 If you do have to pass over them do it with extreme caution and at a speed where you don’t have the necessity to brake heavily on the front.
 That won’t end well.
 Keep an eye on heavy vehicles which may bounce the plates up under you or in your ride line.

 If flood water is getting deep to the point that the bikes engine is at risk of cutting out.
 Stop the engine and push the bike through.
 If the level is so high that water when pushing has gone into the exhaust pipe have someone help lift the front of the bike to drain it once out the other side of the flooded area.
 The engine then should start as normal except in extreme cases.

 Thanks for reading and stay safe.